 On April 6, 2018, the Company entered a global settlement with all parties involved in the Poseidon related litigation.
 The settlement was presented to the Alberta Court of Queens Bench on May 4, 2018 for approval as part of a plan of compromise and arrangement under the Companies' Creditor Arrangement Act.
 The Alberta Court approved the settlement and Plan and issued Orders dismissing Alberta actions involving Poseidon including the Poseidon Shareholder Application and the Poseidon Action against the Company.
-The Ontario, Quebec and United States Courts will now be asked to recognize the Alberta Court's Orders and to dismiss the actions before them (including the Ontario Poseidon Shareholder Action against the Company).
-Assuming the Alberta Court Orders are recognized, the settlement will be effective and all of the actions involving Poseidon including the Poseidon Shareholder Application, the Ontario Poseidon Shareholder Action and the Poseidon Action against the Company will be dismissed.
+The Ontario, Quebec and United States Courts have now recognized the Alberta Court's Orders and dismissed the actions before them (including the Ontario Poseidon Shareholder Action against the Company).
+The appeal periods have not yet all expired.
+No appeals however, are expected.
 Although the contributions being made by the different defendants are confidential, Peyto's contribution is immaterial and reflects its belief there was no merit to the claims.